-Washington, D.C.20549
+Washington, D.C.
+20549

-FORM 10-K (Ma rk One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2012 OR TRANSITION REPORT PURSUANT TO SECTEXCHANGE ACT OF 1934 TION 13 OR 15(d) OF THE SECURITIES For the transition period from to Commission File Nu mber 000-23125 OSI SYSTE (Exact name of registrant as Delaware (State or other jurisdiction 33-0238801 (I.R.S.
-Employer of incorporation or organization) Identification No.) 12525 Chadron Avenue, Hawthorne, California 90250 (Address of principal executive offices) (Zip Code) Registrant's telephone number, inclu uding area code: (310) 978-0516 Securities registered pursuant t to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$0.001 par value The NASDAQ Global Market Securities registered pursuant to S Section 12(g) of the Act: None such Indicate by check mark if the registrant is not required to file reports Indicate by check mark whether the registrant (1) has filed all reports re 934 during the preceding 12 months (or for such shorter period that the filing requirements for the past 90 days.
-Yes: No cally and posted on its corporate Website, if any, every Interactive Data shor ter period that the registrant was required to submit and post such fil · · · · · · · · · · · · · · · · · · · horo tem 405 of Regulation S-K (§229.405 of this chapter) is not contained in, and will not be contained, to the best of the registrant's knowledge, in III of this Form 10-K or any amendment to this Form 10-K. \square definitive proxy or information statements incorporated by reference in - 411 • iler, an accelerated filer, a non-accelerated filer or a smaller reporting com pany.
-See definitions of "large accelerated filer," "accelerated filer" a Larg te accelerated filer 🖂 Accelerated filer 🗌 Non-accelerated filer (Do not check if smaller reporting company) Smaller reporting company quarter, was \$923,227,890.
-The number of shares outstanding of the registrant's Common Stock as of August 7, 2012 was 19,866,315.
+F ORM 10-K (Ma rk One) \times ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2013 • OR TRANSITION REPORT PURSUANT TO ACT OF 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Commission on File Number 000-23125 OSI SY (Exact name of 1 YSTEMS, INC. registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 33-0238801 (I.R.S.
+Employer Identification No.) 12525 Chadron Avenue, Hawthorne, California (Address of principal executive offices) 90250 (Zip Code) Registrant's telephone nur mber, including area code: (310) 978-0516 pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$0.001 par value Securities registered pur The NASDAQ Global Select Market rsuant to Section 12(g) of the Act: None A at rell-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes: No X equired to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes: ☐ No ⊠ equired to the reports pursuant to section 13 of section 13(a) of the filed all reports required to be filed by Section 13 or 15(d) of the Securities for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for · · · · · · · · · · · · · · · · · · · T.,.4 • submitted electronically and posted on its corporate Website, if any, every oursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the gistrant was required to submit and post such files).
+Yes: \boxtimes No \square prec • ers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not cont f the registrant's knowledge, in definitive proxy or information statements proprated by reference in Part III of this Form 10-K ge accelerated filer, an accelerated filer, a non-accelerated filer or a smaller repo filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 ne Exchange Act.
+Larg ge accelerated filer ⊠ Accelerated filer □ Non-accelerated filer ☐ Smaller reporting company ☐ (Do not check if smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange